 The city settled the case for $30,000, according to Tracey Martin, the lawyer for the women.

 The department’s partnership with groups like Detroit 300 “is a ticking time bomb,” said Martin.
 “It’s just a matter of time before some other incident is going to occur.”

-Detroit 300 doesn’t just muster for high-profile cases like the east-side homicides.
-Some stand on guard at gas stations in high crime areas, wearing orange polo shirts emblazoned with the group’s logo.
+But the group doesn’t just muster for high-profile cases like the east-side homicides.
+Some members on guard at gas stations in high crime areas, wearing orange polo shirts emblazoned with the Detroit 300 logo.
 An “advance team” made up of about 30 armed men who’ve undergone weapons training is typically “deployed” to crime scenes to do “recon and intel,” Blue said.
 Volunteers, who can number in the hundreds, are then sent into the community to knock on doors and glean information from residents.

 According to a 2016 report by the Michigan Chronicle, the advance team is “frequently lauded as a premier organizational model by the NRA.”

 The group credits itself with having helped solve about 30 major crimes.

 In the case of the serial killer search, leaders with the groups involved say civilian volunteers were instrumental in helping find suspect Deangelo Martin.
 Pastor Mo, of the Live in Peace Movement, said the coalition of groups had zeroed in on Martin in the area of 7 Mile and Gratiot when a female volunteer saw him at a McDonald’s and phoned the coalition and police for backup.

 “Police was already in the area and they swooped down and caught him,” said Pastor Mo.

 Had a member of Detroit 300 or Live in Peace Movement arrived first?

 “We probably would have done a citizen’s arrest,” he said.